MicrosoftDocs/patterns-practices/patterns-practices/guide/9-communicating-between-loosely-coupled-components-using-the-prism-library-5.0-for-wpf.md

 Windows Presentation Foundation (WPF) provides **RoutedCommand**, which is good at connecting command invokers, such as menu items and buttons, with command handlers that are associated with the current item in the visual tree that has keyboard focus.

 However, in a composite scenario, the command handler is often a view model that does not have any associated elements in the visual tree or is not the focused element.
-To support this scenario, the Prism Library provides **DelegateCommand**, which allows you to call a delegate method when the command is executed, and **CompositeCommand**, which allows you to combine multiple commands**.** These commands are different from the built-in **RoutedCommand**, which will route command execution and handling up and down the visual tree.
+To support this scenario, the Prism Library provides **DelegateCommand**, which allows you to call a delegate method when the command is executed, and **CompositeCommand**, which allows you to combine multiple commands<strong>.</strong> These commands are different from the built-in **RoutedCommand**, which will route command execution and handling up and down the visual tree.
 This allows you to trigger a command at a point in the visual tree and handle it at a higher level.

 The **CompositeCommand** is an implementation of **ICommand** so that it can be bound to invokers. **CompositeCommands** can be connected to several child commands; when the **CompositeCommand** is invoked, the child commands are also invoked.